-The operator will collect one bacteria sample per month as required in the public water supply operation permit.
-The bacteria sample shall be collected at various locations throughout the distribution system during the year.
+The operator will collect one bacteria sample each calendar quarter as listed in the public water supply operation permit.
+The bacteria sample shall be collected at various locations throughout the distribution system.
 In order to avoid a concentration of samples in certain areas of the distribution system, a distribution system map is attached with all of the planned sampling locations marked for the year.